-\begin{proof}[Proof of Theorem \ref{thm:encsideIBsr}] We prove the achievability for $|\mathcal{T}|=1$, and the rest of the proof follows using time sharing.
+\begin{proof} {\blue We prove the achievability for $|\mathcal{T}|=1$, and the rest of the proof follows by using time sharing argument similar to that in Theorem~\ref{thm:encsideIB} (in particular, see the paragraph after Lemma~\ref{lem:a2}}).
 Firstly, we show that the shared randomness between the encoders can be harnessed to simulate $U_0^n$ approximately distributed according to $q^{(n)}_{U_0^n|X_0^n}(u_0^n|x_0^n)=\prod_{i=1}^np_{U_0|X_0}(u_{0i}|x_{0i})$.
-The rate of shared randomness needed here will turn out to be $R_{00} \geq H(U_0|X_0)$, i.e. the constraint on $R_{00}$ in Theorem \ref{thm:encsideIBsr}.
+The rate of shared randomness needed here will turn out to be $R_{00} \geq H(U_0|X_0)$, i.e. the constraint \eqref{eq:t4e1} on $R_{00}$ in Theorem \ref{thm:encsideIBsr}.